LGPD: Learn about the data protection law and how it works in digital marketing

 The request for data portability to another provider and information about which entities, public or private, had access to the data, are also user rights.

-Thus, the controller of your company distributing self-adhesive labels, for example, should be responsible for:
+Thus, the controller of your label distribution company, for example, must be responsible for:

 Opt-out refers to the holder's option to exercise the right to object to continuing on a listing such as email marketing or a newsletter.
 It is the opposite of opt-in, when the owner gives consent to receive the emails.